platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/02-containerizing-an-app.md

 # Check your exercise

-Run a smoke test using the `cloudNativeDeveloperK8sContainerizingAnApp` gradle task from within the existing `smoke-tests` project directory.
+Run a smoke test using the `cloudNativeDeveloperK8sContainerizingAnApp` Gradle task from within the existing `smoke-tests` project directory.
 It requires you to provide the name of your container registry.